salmanraj-chandole/learn-shell/README.md

 For line no criteria

-sed '1 d' file
+sed '1 d' file  # deletes the first line.

 For search string criteria

-sed '/root/ d' file
+sed '/root/ d' file # deletes lines with string root.

 Both the above examples will be just displaying output, However if we want to edit the file